 (a) determining whether to approve a prospective foster or adoptive parent, or

-(b) to carry out the agencies responsibilities under the law to protect children from abuse or neglect.
+(b) to carry out the agencies’ responsibilities under the law to protect children from abuse or neglect.

 (3) Any data subject or duly authorized representative may obtain official confirmation or denial of the fact that the data subject's name appears on the Registry of Alleged Perpetrators and a copy of the information maintained on the Registry of Alleged Perpetrators by making a specific written request to the Fair Hearing Unit, pursuant to this provision accompanied by sufficient proof of identity.
 The data subject may direct that the information be provided to another individual, or agency.
-Pursuant to the Fair Information Practices Act (FIPA) M.G.L. c.
+Pursuant to the Fair Information Practices Act (FIPA), M.G.L. c.
 66A, §.
 2(j), a data subject or duly authorized representative may contest the accuracy of the data maintained in the Registry of Alleged Perpetrators.

-(4) No other individual, group, agency or department, including law enforcement, child welfare or educational agencies, may have access to the Registry of Alleged Perpetrators without the written approval of the Commissioner, an order of a court of competent jurisdiction, or as authorized by G.L. c.
+(4) No other individual, group, agency or department, including law enforcement, child welfare or educational agencies, may have access to the Registry of Alleged Perpetrators without the written approval of the Commissioner, an order of a court of competent jurisdiction, or as authorized by M.G.L. c.
 119, § 51E and 51F.
 A state agency may have access to the Registry of Alleged Perpetrators for purposes of conducting an investigation of an allegation of child abuse or neglect pursuant to a duly promulgated regulation.

 (5) The Department may enter into agreements with other state agencies to permit access to the Registry of Alleged Perpetrators for the purpose of screening applicants for employment, volunteers, interns, foster or adoptive parents or other entities licensed by the agency who may have unsupervised contact with children.

-(6) Upon request, the Child Advocate shall have access to information contained in the Registry of Alleged Perpetrators in order to fulfill the responsibilities of the Office of the Child Advocate.
+(6) The Child Advocate shall have access to information contained in the Registry of Alleged Perpetrators in order to fulfill the responsibilities of the Office of the Child Advocate (OCA).

-(6) Upon a written request to the Fair Hearing Unit, the Department may release aggregate data for research purposes.
+(6) Upon a written request, the Department may release aggregate data for research purposes.
 All identifying information will be removed.

-4.40: To Whom Reported
+4.40: Reports Involving Institutional Settings

-All reports of abuse or neglect of children in an institutional setting shall be made to the Department pursuant to the provisions of M.G.L. c.
+All reports of abuse or neglect of children in an institutional setting, which includes a foster home, shall be made to the Department pursuant to the provisions of M.G.L. c.
 119, §§.
 51A through F.

 4.41: How Handled

-All reports of abuse or neglect of children in an institutional setting shall be handled by the Department in the same manner as all other reports (see 110 CMR 4.20 et seq.) except that the Department's investigator shall also visit the institution in question in connection with the investigation.
+All reports of abuse or neglect of children in an institutional setting shall be handled by the Department in the same manner as all other reports (see 110 CMR 4.20 et seq.) except as set forth in the Department’s policy governing responses to institutional settings, and that the Department's response worker shall also visit the institution in question in connection with the response.

-4.43: Telephone Notice
+4.42: Telephone Notice

-The Department may, in appropriate circumstances, notify the Department of Early Education and Care (EEC) , Department of Mental Health (DMH), Department of Developmental Services (DDS), Department of Public Health (DPH), or Department of Youth Services (DYS) by telephone in an instance where the Department has received and screened in a report alleging that abuse or neglect of a child has occurred at a facility owned, operated, or funded, in whole or in part, by any of said departments or office, or at a facility operated by a person or entity subject to licensure or approval by any of said departments or office.
-Said telephone notice may be given in appropriate cases where coordination between agencies during the investigation would minimize interviews of and trauma to any child-victim, or would otherwise be beneficial.
+The Department may, in appropriate circumstances, notify the Department of Early Education and Care (EEC) , Department of Elementary and Secondary Education (DESE), Department of Mental Health (DMH), Department of Developmental Services (DDS), Department of Public Health (DPH), or Department of Youth Services (DYS) by telephone in an instance where the Department has received and screened in a report alleging that abuse or neglect of a child has occurred at a facility owned, operated, or funded, in whole or in part, by any of said departments or office, or at a facility operated by a person or entity subject to licensure or approval by any of said departments or office.
+Said telephone notice may be given in appropriate cases where coordination between agencies during the response would minimize interviews of and trauma to any child-victim, or would otherwise be beneficial.

-4.44: Accompaniment of Department Investigator
+4.43: Accompaniment of Department Response Worker